Exclusive - Iran tells West President Rouhani at risk if talks fail: Iranian officials

 However, a senior U.S. official denied that Zarif had issued any such warning about Rouhani.

-"We'll leave assessment of Iranian politics to the Iranians but this rumour is untrue," the official told Reuters on condition of anonymity.
+"We'll leave assessment of Iranian politics to the Iranians but this rumor is untrue," the official told Reuters on condition of anonymity.

 The Iranian Foreign Ministry website quoted Zarif as saying: "Domestic issues were never raised with foreign officials during any of the meetings."